 If you do have a microphone, let’s double-check that your Cortana settings are correct.

 Step 1: Open Cortana by clicking the icon for it in your Windows search bar, and then select the Settings Cog icon in the bottom-left corner.

-Step 2: This will give you a number of toggle options to control what the voice assistant can do.
+Step 2: This will give you several toggle options to control what the voice assistant can do.
 Make sure that the option for Cortana to listen for Hey Cortana commands is turned on.
 If she isn’t listening, your voice commands won’t work.

 If you have a microphone and Cortana’s settings are alright but the smart assistant still can’t seem to hear you, it’s worth double-checking your recording device settings.

 Step 1: To do so, click the Up Arrow in the bottom-right corner of your screen, next to the clock and date.

 Step 2: Right-click the Audio icon (it looks like a speaker with sound waves coming from it) and select Open Sound Settings.

 Step 3: In the Input section of the settings page, make sure that your chosen microphone is selected.

 Step 4: Double-check the volume settings by clicking Device Properties and going to the Levels tab.
 They should be set to at least 50, but anything from there up to 100 is fine.